-- a.
-A physical inventory is conducted annually to verify the existence and condition of all items in the fixed asset records. - b.
-Assigned computers and laptops are inventoried using Lansweeper. - c.
+- A physical and digital inventory is conducted annually to verify the existence and condition of all items in the fixed asset records. - Assigned computers and laptops are inventoried using approved IT Discovery and inventory platforms. - c.
 All other assets are physically counted by a designated individual in the Management Information Systems (MIS) Department observed by a designated individual from the Finance Department. - d.
 When reconciled, the inventory provides evidence that department heads are meeting their stewardship duty over their respective assets.
-An inventory may also help the departments plan for future purchases by identifying unanticipated wear and tear of equipment prior to equipment failure. - e.
-Any reconciliation errors that occurred as a result of the physical inventory are reviewed and approved by the Deputy CFO and CFO.
-Once approved, the adjustments are entered into the fixed asset module by the Director of Finance/or designee and subsequently approved by the Deputy CFO.
+An inventory may also help the department's plan for future purchases by identifying unanticipated wear and tear of equipment prior to equipment failure. - e.
+Any reconciliation errors that occurred as a result of the physical inventory are reviewed and approved by the CFO and CFO.
+Once approved, the adjustments are entered into the fixed asset module by the Director of Finance/or designee and subsequently approved by the CFO.

-Items not capitalized (monitors, printers, etc.) are captured on a separate inventory listing and may be subjected to the same physical inventory procedures as prescribed above at the discretion of the Deputy CFO and CFO.
+Items not capitalized (monitors, printers, etc.) are captured on a separate inventory listing and may be subjected to the same physical inventory procedures as prescribed above at the discretion of the CFO and CFO.